carrollm2/neighborly-deals/spec.md

 - [x] Ensure that users can't modify content created by other users Users need to be logged in to delete of their requests and cannot modify requests of others

-- [ ] Include user input validations
+- [x] Include user input validations

-- [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+User needs to be logged in to create new request

--
+- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) Flash messages for poste and path routes

 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm